-If you're searching for information on retirement investments you're probably looking for an investment that will provide income.
+If you're searching for information on retirement investments you're probably looking for investments that will provide income.
 If so, you've come to the right place.
 Below, you'll find a comprehensive list of retirement investments with additional information on each.
 They are not listed in any specific order or ranking.

 An immediate annuity is a retirement investment that can provide guaranteed income.
 The guarantee is as strong as the quality of the insurance company that issues it.
 With an immediate annuity you agree to give the insurance company a lump sum of money and the insurer agrees to pay you a monthly income as long as you live.
 If it happens that your time on earth is up a year after you bought the contract, the insurer keeps what money is left over.
 If, by contrast, you live to well over 100, the company has to keep paying and may end up paying out substantially more than what you paid in.